hasura/graphql-engine/docs/graphql/core/guides/postgres/import-data.rst

   psql <postgres://postgres:postgres@localhost:5432/kittykat>

-Step 3: Copy the data successfully
+Step 3: Import the data
 -----------------------------------

 Once you are connected successfully to the database, use the following command in the psql terminal to